-Eagle meanings and symbolism appear in the legends and folklore of people around the world.
-These magnificent birds can be found in Europe, Asia, Africa, the Americas, and Australia, and wherever they are, they leave a strong impression.
-In many ancient cultures, the eagle was considered the king of all birds, and some believed in the eagle spirit animal.
+Eagle symbolism and meaning includes loyalty, devotion, freedom, truth, honor, the divine, hope, foresight, and psychic awareness.
+These magnificent birds live in Europe, Asia, Africa, the Americas, and Australia – and wherever they are, they leave a strong impression.
+Many cultures see the eagle as the king of all birds, and some believe in the power of the eagle spirit animal.
+In this post, you’ll learn about eagle meanings and symbols, the eagle spirit animal, eagle mythology, and more.

 Table of Contents